Main: 661.579.0881 | Admin: 213.514.2077

 Caring for animals is an important part of living an altruistic lifestyle.
 Today we explore how you can live more altruistically with the animals in your day-to-day life.

 If you try to live altruistically, then combating your own loneliness can play a vital role in how you serve others.
 Here’s how to fight loneliness while still regarding social distancing.

 We are available for consulting services.
 Our founder has created a company that allows us to share the wealth of knowledge and experience that we bring to the table by the formation of YW Consultants, LLC.

 Co-founder, CEO, Motivational Speaker and Life Coach

 Donna D. Johnson

-While Yusef-Andre Wiley was still incarcerated, his father Sampson Wiley was the ears, eyes and strongest advocate for this program.
-It was he and his sister Donna Johnson who generated all of the certificates for each workshop, typing all of the curriculum that was being hand written from behind the walls.
+The heart of our work and birth of this organization started inside the California prison system.
+While Co-founder Yusef-Andre Wiley was still incarcerated, his father Sampson Wiley was the ears, eyes and strongest advocate for this program.
+Sampson and his sister Donna Johnson typed all of the curriculum being hand written from behind the prison walls and generated all of the certificates for each workshop.
 Without Sampson and Donna, we do not know how this work would have made it to the community as a non-profit organization today.